umiralles/data-visualiser/README.md

 # data-visualiser
 A tool for easily generating visualisations from a database.
+A conceptual model is used to generate suggestions for an appropriate chart based on the selected information.

 ## To run from a release (v0.3+)
 - Java 20 must be used when running the application.